War chest

 A war chest is a metaphor for any collection of tools or money intended to be used in a challenging or dangerous situation.
 Historically, it referred to an actual chest located in the homes or barracks of soldiers or military leadership, in which arms and armor were stored.
 Traveling armies, such as that of Hannibal, collected the spoils of war and used them to negotiate with others to resolve conflicts through economic exchange rather than violence.
 In the modern era, the term refers to amassed funds, expertise, and/or equipment which allows a person or organization to survive a challenging situation.

 Etymology

-In arms and armor, a war chest is a container for the personal weapons and protective gear of a citizen-soldier, kept in the household, and is the origin of the term.
 The term's modern meaning originates with the medieval practice of having a chest, literally, filled with money to open in time of war.

 In politics

 In politics, a war chest is funding obtained from donors well in advance of a campaign, usually accumulated by an incumbent for either re-election or to contest a more advanced office, or provided by a wealthy candidate to their own campaign.
 The possession of such excess funds may discourage otherwise viable candidates from a primary or general election challenge.